Satisfactory Academic Progress

 Federal regulations, HEA Sec 484(c), 34 CFR 668.16(e), 34 CFR 668.32(f), and 34 CFR 668.34, require schools offering Federal Student Aid to establish policies to monitor the academic progress of students who apply for and receive federal financial aid.
 The Satisfactory Academic Progress Policy, which is administered by the Financial Aid Office, may differ from BridgeValley’s Academic Standing Policy, which is administered by Academic Affairs.

 Satisfactory Academic Progress Policy (SAP)

 Students must be making satisfactory academic progress (SAP) toward completion of an eligible degree in order to receive financial aid administered by BridgeValley Community and Technical College.
-SAP for financial aid is calculated each semester to verify that students meet all Federal SAP standards.
+SAP for financial aid is calculated at the end of each semester, including summer, to verify that students meet all Federal SAP standards.
 Federal regulations require academic progress be evaluated both quantitatively (Pace) and qualitatively (GPA).
+BridgeValley's SAP policy is applied consistently to both full time and part time students and to all eligible degree and certificate programs offered at BridgeValley.
 Students receiving assistance from any of the following aid programs must meet standards of Satisfactory Academic Progress: